huggingface/dataset-viewer/libs/libcommon/README.md

 Set environment variables to configure the storage of precomputed API responses in a MongoDB database (the "cache"):

-- `CACHE_ASSETS_DIRECTORY`: directory where the asset files are stored.
-Defaults to empty, which means the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
 - `CACHE_MONGO_DATABASE`: name of the database used for storing the cache.
 Defaults to `datasets_server_cache`.
 - `CACHE_MONGO_URL`: URL used to connect to the MongoDB server.
 Defaults to `mongodb://localhost:27017`.